With permission, Mr Speaker, I will make a statement on the United States’s imposition of steel and aluminium import tariffs.

 What is the Secretary of State doing to ensure that this attack on our steel sector will not lead to retaliatory attacks on ceramics?

 The hon.
 Lady makes a useful point that reflects the one made by my hon.
 Friend the Member for Horsham (Jeremy Quin) about using national security as a pretext.
-If that were a successful exercise, there would be nothing to stop other sectors being involved or, indeed, to stop other countries doing exactly the same thing which is why, at the risk of repeating myself, we must try to have common sense prevail before there is any escalation, which could be very damaging to economies on both sides of the Atlantic.
+If that were a successful exercise, there would be nothing to stop other sectors being involved or, indeed, to stop other countries doing exactly the same thing, which is why, at the risk of repeating myself, we must try to have common sense prevail before there is any escalation, which could be very damaging to economies on both sides of the Atlantic.

 Everyone knows that you have to stand up to bullies, not roll over and have your tummy tickled.
 I am really pleased that the Secretary of State is making it clear that he will support the leadership of the European Union on this matter so that robust and proper action is taken, as it was in 2002, which led to the US backing down.
 Will he talk to his colleagues across Government so that we can use this moment to introduce a steel sector deal to show confidence in the steel industry in the UK?

 The Under-Secretary of State for Business, Energy and Industrial Strategy, my hon.
 Friend the Member for Watford (Richard Harrington), will have heard what the hon.
-Gentleman had to say.
+Gentleman said.
 Again, I make the point that we have set out a reasonable and proportionate response.
 There is no point escalating rhetoric; there is no point escalating the terms of this dispute.
 We should use the time available before the imposition of countermeasures to go back to the United States and say, “You still have time to think again, to stop history repeating itself or to stop economic effects that can only be detrimental in the United States and beyond.”